 Apple Watch Not Tracking Golf Workouts?
-8 Easy Fixes
+7 Easy Fixes

 Is your Apple Watch not tracking Golf workouts like it used to?
 If yes, then you’re in the right place.
 Many Apple users all over the world are experiencing this issue after updating their watch version 10.0.1.

 While the leading cause of the problem is still unknown, I can help you regain the Golf workout session in no time.
-In this blog, I have tried and tested eight fixes for the Apple Watch not tracking Golf workouts error which will definitely help you get back on track.
+In this blog, I have tried and tested seven fixes for the Apple Watch not tracking Golf workouts error which will definitely help you get back on track.

 1. Add Golf to the Workout App